fanux/lhttp/README.md

 \r\n
 body
 ```
-lhttp will use hole message as http body,post to http://www.xxx.com
+lhttp will use hole message as http body, post to http://www.xxx.com
-if method is get,lhttp act message as an argument and send http get request:
+if method is get, lhttp act message as an argument and send http get request:
 MESSAGE:=
 ```go
 LHTTP/1.0 command\r\n